Graduate Certificate in Online Teaching and Learning

 15 credits total, with a GPA of 3.00 or higher over all courses required for the credential, as follows:

 EDDL 5101, Educational Technology in the Curriculum (3)

 Students who receive one grade of F can be dismissed from the program.
 Students who receive a B- (70-74%) or lower in two or more courses must withdraw, regardless of their GPA, unless the program coordinator recommends otherwise.

-Students are responsible for consulting with their TRU-OL program advisor to ensure courses selected are available and appropriate for their program of study and educational goals.
-Students who proceed without approval may find that a course does not meet requirements and may be subject to transcript assessment fees.
+Consult with a Program Advisor to ensure that the courses you select are available and appropriate for your program of study and educational goals.
+Otherwise, you may find that the course does not meet the program requirements and cannot be used toward the program's credential.